Temporary Procedure for International Collaboration

 • There is a clear and signed collaboration agreement with the foreign partner, which aligns with a concrete foreign issue or assignment.

 • A maximum of € 1,500 for travel and accommodation costs may be included in the budget.
-These costs can only be claimed under certain conditions.
-Travel and accommodation expenses can only be included if there is no negative travel advice (code orange or red) from the Ministry of Foreign Affairs for the country or region in question at the time of granting.
+These travel and accommodation expenses can only be accepted if there is no negative travel advice (code orange or red) from the Ministry of Foreign Affairs for the country or region in question at the time of granting.

 • The applicant declares that, in the event that a negative travel advice is issued during the duration of the project, no travel to the country or region concerned will be commenced as part of the project applied for, and that people who are in a country as part of the project when a negative travel advice is issued will leave the country and return as soon as possible.